FDio/csit/docs/cpta/methodology/index.rst

       archived data.
    b) Parse out the data filtering test cases listed in PA specification
       (part of CSIT PAL specification file).
-   c) Evalute new data from latest PT job against the rolling window of
-      <N> sets of historical data for trendline calculation, anomaly
-      detection and short-term trend compliance.
-And against long-term trendline metrics for long-term trend compliance.

-3. Calculate trend metrics for the rolling window of <N> sets of historical data:

-   a) Calculate quartiles Q1, Q2, Q3.
-   b) Trim outliers using IQR.
-   c) Calculate TMA and TMSD.
-   d) Calculate normal trending range per test case based on TMM and
-      TMSD.
+3. Re-calculate new groups and their averages.

-4. Evaluate new test data against trend metrics:
+4. Evaluate new test data:

-   a) If within the range of (TMA +/- 3*TMSD) => Result = Pass,
+   a) If the existing group is prolonged => Result = Pass,
       Reason = Normal. (to be updated base on the final Jenkins code).
-   b) If below the range => Result = Fail, Reason = Regression.
+   b) If a new group is detected with lower average => Result = Fail, Reason = Regression.
-   c) If above the range => Result = Pass, Reason = Progression.
+   c) If a new group is detected with higher average => Result = Pass, Reason = Progression.

 5. Generate and publish results